kjohnson0451/Project-M-AI/FoxRandomTechingWithMissTech/README.md

 After being sent into the tumble state and landing, this Fox CPU will tech in a random direction or miss-tech.
 Fox has a 25% chance of doing the following: tech-in place, tech left, tech right, miss tech.
 This AI is chiefly meant for practicing tech-chasing on the Training Stage.

 **This AI only works in Training Mode.
 The CPU must be set to "Stop", "Walk", or "Jump".** Fox will only tech if both him and your character are on ground level (no platforms).
-Under these conditions, he will NEVER miss a tech.

 All of Fox's other AI behavior has been stripped.
 He is functionally useless as a traditional CPU, and he will not attempt to recover after being thrown off the stage.

-In the even of a miss-tech, fox will only do a normal get-up.
+In the event of a miss-tech, Fox will only do a normal get-up.

 ##Installation: